terra-money/docs/docs/validator/faq.md

 ### Are vaidators required to self-bond Luna?

-No, but self-bonding has bennefits.
+No, but self-bonding has benefits.
 A validator's total stake is made up of their self-bonded stake plus their delegated stake.
 This means that a validator can compensate low amounts of self-bonded by attracting more delegators.
 This is why reputation is very important for validators.

 Although validators are not required to self-bond Luna, we suggest all validators to have `skin-in-the-game`.
 This can help make a validator more trustworthy.